moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute.md

    });
    ```

-2. In the destination chain's `assetsData` array, create a `Parachain` or `EvmParachain` (for EVM-compatible chains) object that defines the asset as seen on the destination chain.
+2. In the destination chain's `assetsData` array, create a [Chain Asset Data Object](./reference/interfaces.md#the-chain-assets-data-object) that defines the asset as seen on the destination chain.
 This will be different than the source chain's configurations, as every chain manages assets differently

    For example, to add support for USDT on Moonbeam, Moonbeam's chain configuration needs to include the configuration for USDT: